-Note 3 Change in Accounting Policy and Accounting Estimates, and Correction of a Prior Period Error includes updated wording when compared to last year's Model Financial Statements.
-However, this wording is currently being reviewed by the Financial Reporting and Framework Branch and further updated wording will be provided to agencies in AADP 307 ACT Accounting Disclosure Paper on the AASB Standards Issued but yet to be Applied.
-This paper will be released in June this year and the updated wording in the paper should be adopted by agencies, where appropriate, rather than the wording included in Note 3 in the Model.

-In addition to the example wording for inclusion in Note 3, the paper will also provide background information in relation to all standards issued but yet to be applied and the likely impact of those standards on ACT Government agencies.
+Wording for Note 3 Change in Accounting Policy and Accounting Estimates, and Correction of a Prior Period Error will be provided to agencies in ACT Accounting Disclosure Paper on the AASB Standards Issued but yet to be Applied.
+This paper will be released in June/July this year and the updated wording in the paper should be adopted by agencies, where appropriate.
+The paper will also provide background information in relation to all standards issued but yet to be applied and the likely impact of those standards on ACT Government agencies.